Staff augmentation is the new wonder child of the tech industry.

 Benefits of Staff Augmentation

-There are numerous ways that remote staff augmentation can help IT companies.
-Here’s some of the top reasons:
+There are numerous ways that staff augmentation can help IT companies.
+Here are some of the top reasons:

-- Discover exciting global talent: If you’re having trouble finding talented local talent, remote staff augmentation can help.
+- Discover Exciting Global Talent: If you’re having trouble finding talented local talent, staff augmentation can help.
 There’s a diverse pool of global talent out there that can meet your staffing needs.

-- Maintain control of projects: Instead of outsourcing an entire project, remote staff augmentation lets you maintain control of a project.
+- Maintain Control of Projects: Instead of outsourcing an entire project, staff augmentation lets you maintain control of a project.
 In this way, you can ensure quality and also control the way resources are used.

 Of course, remote staff augmentation isn’t without its challenges.
 Here are a few tips for overcoming problem areas in staff augmentation:

-- Ensure internal practices: Using remote staff augmentation also requires clear and efficient internal practices.
-Process is everything when it comes to dynamic teams, so they better be working well.
+- Ensure Internal Practices: Using remote staff augmentation also requires clear and efficient internal practices.
+The process is everything when it comes to dynamic teams, so they better be working well.

 By nature, models of remote staff augmentation are dynamic and hybrid.
 Depending on your needs, you may need part-time or full-time remote workers.
 You’ll also need a hybrid between in-house and remote workers for the project to be successful.

 Process flows involving a hybrid model of in-house and remote workers should be clear.
-It’s key that these process flows focus on quality control using the following basic steps:
+It’s key that this process flows to focus on quality control using the following basic steps: